My Bloody Valentine 3D

-My Bloody Valentine 3D is a 2009 American 3D slasher film directed and co-edited by Patrick Lussier, and written by Todd Farmer and Zane Smith.
-A remake of the 1981 Canadian film of the same name, it stars Jensen Ackles, Jaime King, Kerr Smith and Kevin Tighe, with Edi Gathegi and Tom Atkins in supporting roles.
+My Bloody Valentine 3D (Note: Simply known as My Bloody Valentine in 2D formats.) is a 2009 American 3D slasher film directed and co-edited by Patrick Lussier, and written by Todd Farmer and Zane Smith.
+A remake of the 1981 Canadian film, it stars Jensen Ackles, Jaime King, Kerr Smith and Kevin Tighe.
 The film focuses on the residents of a small town that is plagued by a serial killer in mining gear on Valentine's Day, who is believed to be the same murderer who was thought to have died a decade prior.

 After filming on location in Pennsylvania, the film was given a 3D theatrical release.
 It was the first R-rated film to be projected in RealD technology and to have a wide release (1,000 locations) in 3D-enabled theaters.

 My Bloody Valentine 3D was released in the United States on January 16, 2009, by Lionsgate Films.
-The film grossed $100.7 million worldwide on a budget of $14 million.
+The film received generally mixed reviews from critics and grossed $100.7 million worldwide on a budget of $14 million.